vishalbelsare/latigo/README.md

 env | grep LATIGO
 ```

-Now your environment is set up and docker-compose will use it to connect to correct event hub
+Now your environment is set up and docker-compose will pass this environment on to the nodes to let them function correctly

 ### Start docker compose

-You can use docker-compoes directly or you can use the Makefile.
-The makefile is just a convenience wrapper and will be explained after the docker-compose basics have been covered.
+You can use docker-compose directly or you can use the Makefile.
+Please keep in mind that the Makefile is a convenience wrapper and will be explained after the docker-compose basics have been covered.

 ```bash
 # Start the services